-The transportation industries of presellar Terra practiced various forms of open or secretive collusion to prevent overexpansion and to support above-market-rate prices in downturns, with mixed success.
+The transportation industries of prescellar Terrar practiced various forms of open or secretive collusion to prevent overexpansion and to support above-market-rate prices in downturns, with mixed success.
 Oceangoing transportation in particular was organized in to "conferences" that dictated market share and prices to member shipping companies for centuries.

 Since Cleon I outlawed such practices as restraints on free interstellar trade, this avenue has not been open to the shipping industry of the Third Imperium.
-Secret deals to set prices or divxy up territories have been reached in various regions may times in the Imperium's 1.100-year history.
-Whenever they have succeeded in significantly distoring the market, though, local subsector and sector dukes have used their not inconsiderable influence to overtly or coverly break them up in the name of economic and military security.
+Secret deals to set prices or divvy up territories have been reached in various regions many times in the Imperium's 1100-year history.
+Whenever they have succeded in bistory.
+Whenever they have succeded in bistory whenever they have succeded in bistory of the state of the state of the significantly discrizing the market, though, local subsector and sector dukes have used of economic and military security.